Post job

 Aides are personal employees of their clients who commonly have health issues that render them unable to do certain tasks.
 They help out their clients with activities they may need assistance in.
 They may do personal errands such as grocery shopping, cleaning, and cooking.
 They also provide care for their clients by helping them bathe, dress, brush their teeth, and other personal hygiene activities.
 Aides also help their clients walk, sit, and eat if their clients' motor functions are compromised.
 Aides are expected to be patient, caring, and trustworthy.

-There are some key differences in responsibilities as well.
-For example, a care partner responsibilities require skills like "care plan," "quality care," "good interpersonal," and "pet."
+There are some key differences in the responsibilities of each position.
+For example, care partner responsibilities require skills like "care plan," "quality care," "good interpersonal," and "pet."
 Meanwhile a typical aide has skills in areas such as "behavioral issues," "alertness," "behavior management," and "food preparation."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 An attending, ambulatory care is responsible for providing patient care, supporting ongoing treatment of health issues, and managing recovery through coordinating with attending physicians or other medical professionals.
 They evaluate medical records, including history and consultation purposes, develop a necessary care plan, keep an accurate medical chart, and schedule laboratory tests and follow-up as needed.
 An attending, ambulatory care must have extensive knowledge of the medical principles and disciplines to monitor the patients' condition and observe medical measures.

-But both careers also use different skills, according to real care partner resumes.
-While care partner responsibilities can utilize skills like "medication administration," "compassion," "good interpersonal," and "good time management," some attendings, ambulatory care use skills like "direct care," "cash handling," "isp," and "companionship."
+Each career also uses different skills, according to real care partner resumes.
+While care partner responsibilities can utilize skills like "medication administration," "compassion," "good interpersonal," and "good time management," attendings, ambulatory care use skills like "direct care," "cash handling," "isp," and "companionship."

 Direct support professionals are responsible for taking care of patients with physical or mental limitations.
 They do a variety of tasks for their patients, such as doing household chores, running errands for them, cooking for them, feeding them, bathing and dressing them, and helping them with their medication, among others.
 They also provide their patients with companionship, accompanying their patients to appointments, providing emotional support, and being with their patients for the most part of the day.
 They should be familiar with their patients' prescribed medicines, meal plans, therapy schedules, and other items related to the betterment of the patients' condition.
 Direct support professionals help the patients overcome their challenges and assist them in acclimating themselves with their current environment.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from care partner resumes include skills like "patients," "care plan," "medication administration," and "cpr," whereas a direct support professional might be skilled in "direct support," "developmental disabilities," "autism," and "direct care. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from care partner resumes include skills like "patients," "care plan," "medication administration," and "cpr," whereas a direct support professional is more likely to list skills in "direct support," "developmental disabilities," "autism," and "direct care. "

 Homemakers specialize in performing daily tasks related to cleanliness, organization, and other household routine activities such as cooking and laundry.
 Furthermore, a homemaker may also be responsible for looking after the care or welfare of children or the elderly.
 Among the duties may revolve around managing their schedules and assisting them in basic hygienic needs such as bathing, dressing, and feeding if necessary.
 A homemaker can also take charge of budgeting, often having to purchase groceries regularly and pay bills.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between care partners and homemakers, there are some differences that are important to note.
 For one, a care partner might have more use for skills like "patients," "care plan," "medication administration," and "customer service."
-Meanwhile, some homemakers might include skills like "nutritious meals," "run errands," "meal prep," and "food preparation" on their resume.
+Meanwhile, some responsibilities of homemakers require skills like "nutritious meals," "run errands," "meal prep," and "food preparation. "